 Symptoms of Hepatitis

-It may cause an acute infection with little or no symptoms or may include the following:
+It may cause an acute infection with little or no symptoms, including the following:

 Spread or Modes of Transmission:

-The hepatitis viruses pose the threat of developing into outbreaks and epidemic spread because of the illnesses they cause.
-Common modes of transmission for the hepatitis viruses include:
+The hepatitis viruses pose the threat of developing into outbreaks and epidemics because of the illnesses they cause.
+Standard modes of transmission for the hepatitis viruses include:

 - Invasive medical procedures using contaminated equipment

-- From mother to fetus (only true for hepatitis B)
+- From mother to the fetus (only for hepatitis B)

 - Sexual contact